 Many homes have floors that are not perfectly level and we as homeowners or buyers will often sense that the floor slopes as we are walking around.
-Matter of fact the average person will notice a floor that is out of level 1 inch in 10 feet.
+The average person is able to notice a floor that is out of level 1 inch over 10 feet just by walking around.

 The real concern